Elder Abuse Awareness and Prevention

 Did you know that according to the Department of Justice, a minimum of 1 in 9 or 11% of Americans over the age of 60 have experienced some form of elder abuse in the past year?
 Did you know that 66%of the elder abuse and neglect incidents with a known perpetrator, the perpetrator is an adult child or spouse?

-This is a two hour informative and interactive training.
+This is a 1.5 hour informative and interactive training.

 Elder Abuse Awareness and Prevention Learning Outcomes: